When you’re pregnant and trying to decide which baby items you actually need, it can be daunting!

 Either way, there isn’t enough evidence to convince me to use another necklace on my baby, especially in light of the risk of choking or strangulation.

 One remedy that I did find that helped was making chamomile tea popsicles for my baby.
-Just make a enough tea to fill a reusable popsicle mold, freeze and let baby gnaw on it in his highchair.
+Just make a enough tea to fill a reusable popsicle mold, freeze and let baby gnaw on it in his highchair (supervised of course).
 Chamomile has been shown to ease pain and inflammation and it may also help your baby sleep!
 I drink it in the evenings and it’s very relaxing.

 I’ve also worn silicone teething necklaces for my baby to chew on.
 They’re a fun way to dress up my “mom wardrobe” as well. 🙂